 Thirty years ago, I began working with the first of several of my therapy dogs and I continue to present workshops on how therapy dogs help to restore touch and sensation with children and adults who have been traumatized.
-My golden retriever, Bodhi, worked with me as a therapy dog to help crime victims relax while testifying to the police and district attorneys.

 I work out 5 days a week with my trainer Irma doing pilates, yoga, weights, aerobics, Bosu, and kickboxing.
 I can do a 300-pound leg press and place my palms flat on the floor while standing (Though not both at the same time!)
 I also work and play with my therapy dog Xoco (pronounced sho-ko - it means chocolate!)

 I have already realized so many of my dreams.
 I have traveled the world, worked at my passion my whole career, and have a loving family and great friends (both 2- and 4-footed.)

 So what’s next?